Single Person Child Carer Credit

 Surrendering your entitlement

-If you are the primary claimant and you do not wish to claim the credit, you can surrender (give up) your entitlement to the credit.
+If you are the primary claimant and you do not want to claim the credit, you can surrender (give up) your entitlement to the credit.
 This surrender will remain in place until you withdraw it.
 You will then have the credit restored to you at the beginning of the following tax year.
-(For example, if you withdraw your surrender on 15 May 2016, the SPCCC will be restored for tax years 2017 onwards).
+(For example, if you withdraw your surrender on 15 May 2022, the SPCCC will be restored for the tax years 2023 onwards).

 Can both parents claim a Single Person Child Carer Credit?